Course Management Policy

 Faculty members are responsible for creating course outlines for Michener curricula.
 All course outlines are to be prepared electronically in an editable format.
 The Course Outline Procedure details the distribution of course outlines by faculty such that:

-- All course outlines required of a program are prepared and available on Michener’s intranet 30 days prior to the start of the semester in which the course is to be delivered;
+• All course outlines required of a program are available in PDF format available on Michener’s intranet 30 days prior to the start of the semester in which the course is to be delivered, signed by the Academic Chair.

-- Both editable (e.g., Word) and publishable (e.g., PDF) versions of course outlines shall be made available
+• Both editable (e.g., Word) and publishable (e.g., PDF) versions of course outlines shall be made available on the institutional digital archive.

-If changes are made to particular sections of a course during the course’s delivery (as per item 7.0 below), those changes will be recorded in the electronic file for archival and/or distribution purposes.
+If changes are made to sections of a course during the course’s delivery (as per item 5.0 below), those changes will be recorded in the electronic file for archival and/or distribution purposes.

 2.0 Courses with Multiple Sections

-In cases where there are multiple sections (i.e. multiple lecture, lab, tutorial, clinical groups) within a course) of the same course, there are standard expectations that are common to all sections of the course.
+In cases where there are multiple sections (i.e., multiple lecture, lab, tutorial, or clinical groups) within a course there are standard expectations that are common to all sections of the course.
 These include:

-- Competencies will be the same for all student groups
+• Competencies will be the same for all student groups, and

 3.0 Student Assessment

-- Students may request, via Michener e-mail, a breakdown of performance on a final exam within ten (10) business days receiving the results.
+• Students may request, via Michener e-mail, a breakdown of performance on a final exam within ten (10) business days of receiving the results.

 4.0 Posting of Assessment Results